 Don't you love a good organic chicken salad recipe?
 It's dreamy on toasted sourdough bread, nestled on a bed of greens, or on a cracker.
+It's great on my Mom's 12-minute homemade rolls/buns too!
 Heck, I mostly love it straight out of the bowl.

 It's just so flavorful with many different textures going on, too.
 Crunchiness from nuts or apples.
 Sweet from grapes or cranberries.
 Saltiness from the nuts or a generous dash of sea salt.
 Zing from some fresh-cracked pepper.
 It's got everything!
 Plus there are quite a variety of ways to change it up and make it a completely different dish every time you make it, and it'll never get old.

-This is the recipe I like to follow, but with the different variations I've added below, one simple bowl of chicken salad can become a dozen different meals just by tweaking the ingredients.
-Be creative and add in (or take out) the items your family loves the most.
+This is the recipe I like to follow, but with the different variations I've added below, one simple bowl of chicken salad can become a dozen different taste explosions just by tweaking the ingredients.
+Be creative and add in (or take out) the items that your family loves the most.

 - 3/4 cup Homemade mayo — click that link for my simple 5-minute mayo, but for a variation, especially if you're trying to eat meals with no added sugars (like I was last month), then instead of the sugar and lemon juice or ACV that that recipe calls for, replace it with a good balsamic vinegar!
 This gives the chicken salad a dreamy flavor.

 - 1/2 cup sour cream-- you could use more mayo and leave this out, or vice-versa

 - A few cloves of fresh garlic or 1 teaspoon garlic powder

 - A splash-- about 1-2 Tablespoons organic Tamari (fermented soy sauce)

 - Add a little milk or cream if it seems dry